How Many Mock Interviews Do You Need? Until They're Boring.

 Here's where the math breaks down.
 You need 10 to 20 reps.
 How do you actually get there?

 The result: most engineers go into an interview loop having done two or three mock interviews total.
 That's not enough reps to hit automaticity.
 Barely enough to know what the format feels like.
+And it's well below the floor Lerner's data suggests for riding out the arbitrary 22% off-day failure rate that hits even strong candidates.

 None of these stages involve speaking out loud to another human.
 Funny how that doesn't prepare you for interviews.